ebadusb/Common/tools/stack_trace_tool/StackTrace/README.txt

 *** Location -

-	Enter an optional root build location (requires full path).
-This directory must contain the subdirectory "current_build".
-	If a location is not supplied, the directory in the data log file is used.
-If the directory in the data log file is inaccessible, then "\\bctquad3\home" is substituted for the drive, and then that is used as the root build directory.
-In the case of Trima, if the build path includes "Automated Builds", "current_build" is prepended with "I80486.".
+	Enter an optional build location (requires full path).
+Usually, this is a path to a "current_build" or similarly named directory.
+Be sure to include the name of this directory in the path.
+If a location is not supplied, the directory in the data log file is used upon appending "current_build".
+In this case, if such a directory is inaccessible, then as a last attempt, "\\bctquad3\home" is substituted for the drive and that is used for the build directory.

 *** OSPath -

 	Paths to Safety, APC (if applicable), and Control OS images can be optionally included in "OSPaths" field.
-If used, supply relative paths from "current_build" (assumed a subdirectory of the build path), include all nodes, delimit with commas (use quotes if there are spaces), and order as Control, APC (if applicable), and then Safety.
-The defaults for Trima, Optia, and CES are "/vxboot,/trima/safety/boot",
+If used, supply relative paths from the build path as supplied by the user or determined automatically from StackTrace.
+Be sure to include all nodes, delimit with	commas (use quotes if there are any spaces), and order as Control, APC (if applicable), and then Safety.
+The defaults for Trima, Optia, and CES are "/vxboot,/trima/safety/boot", "/../base/vxworks_target/control,/../base/vxworks_target/apc,/../base/vxworks_target/safety",
-	"/../base/vxworks_target/control,/../base/vxworks_target/apc,/../base/vxworks_target/safety",
 	and "/vxboot,/ces", respectively.
+For other systems, you must explicitly specify these strings.

 *** Version -

 	Enter toolchain version.
 In most cases, StackTrace can determine the device type and version, and a version need not be entered.
-If not, select 2.02 to make use of "objdump386.exe" and 2.2 for "nmpentium.exe", respectively, to extract symbols from object files.
+If not, select 2.02 to make use of "nm386.exe" and 2.2 for "nmpentium.exe", respectively, to extract symbols from object files.
+NOTE: You must have the location of these executables set in your system path (they are in the StackTrace installation directory).

 *** OSFile -

 	Enter name of OS images.
 Examples include "vxWorks", "vxWorks_ampro", and "vxWorks_versalogic".
 If not supplied, a name is attempted via the data log file.
-Note that if neither "vxWorks_ampro" or "vxWorks_versalogic" was deduced in this manner, then a default of "vxWorks" is utilized.
+Note that if neither "vxWorks_ampro" or "vxWorks_versalogic" was deduced in this manner, a default of "vxWorks" will be utilized.
+Currently, StackTrace cannot handle mixtures of these names.

 *** Alias -

-	If your modules reside in a different location than the build location, or are named something different, then this option allows you to change all or portions of filename strings to something else prior to looking up their symbols.
-Use the format
-	"old:new" where "old" represents the old string and "new" represents the new string.
+	This option allows you to change all or portions of folders or filename strings to something else.
+This is done prior to looking up any symbols, so this could be used, e.g., if your module names change or portions of your build tree hierarchy are located at separate locale.
+Use the format "old:new" where "old" represents the old string and "new" represents the new string.
+NOTE: Be careful since string replacement occurs wherever it can.

 *** Address -